brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5525
 In Text IX,5(6), the wanderer Vacchagotta asks the Buddha whether the Tathāgata—here signifying one who has attained the supreme goal—is reborn (upapajjati) or not after death.
 The Buddha refuses to concede any of the four alternatives.
 To say that the Tathāgata is reborn, is not reborn, both is and is not reborn, neither is nor is not reborn—none of these is acceptable, for all accept the term Tathāgata as indicative of a real being, while from an internal point of view a Tathāgata has given up all clinging to notions of a real being.
 The Buddha illustrates this point with the simile of an extinguished fire.
 Just as a fire that has been extinguished cannot be said to have gone anywhere but must simply be said to have “gone out,” so with the breakup of the body the Tathāgata does not go anywhere but has simply “gone out.”

+- Highlight(pink) - Location 6395
+“When a monk’s mind is liberated thus, Master Gotama, where is he reborn [after death]?” “‘Is reborn’ does not apply, Vaccha.”
+“Then he is not reborn, Master Gotama?” “‘Is not reborn’ does not apply, Vaccha.”
+“Then he both is reborn and is not reborn, Master Gotama?” “‘Both is reborn and is not reborn’ does not apply, Vaccha.”
+“Then he neither is reborn nor is not reborn, Master Gotama?” “‘Neither is reborn nor is not reborn’ does not apply, Vaccha.”
+(from Majjhima Nikaya 72: Aggivacchagotta Sutta; I 486–88)

+- Highlight(pink) - Location 6405
+“It is enough to cause you bewilderment, Vaccha, enough to cause you confusion.
+For this Dhamma, Vaccha, is profound, hard to see and hard to understand, peaceful and sublime, unattainable by mere reasoning, subtle, to be experienced by the wise.
+(from Majjhima Nikaya 72: Aggivacchagotta Sutta; I 486–88)

+- Highlight(pink) - Location 6414
+“If someone were to ask you, Vaccha: ‘When that fire before you was extinguished, to which direction did it go: to the east, the west, the north, or the south?’—being asked thus, what would you answer?”
+“That does not apply, Master Gotama.
+The fire burned in dependence on its fuel of grass and sticks.
+When that is used up, if it does not get any more fuel, being without fuel, it is reckoned as extinguished.”
+(from Majjhima Nikaya 72: Aggivacchagotta Sutta; I 486–88)

 - Highlight(pink) - Location 5531
 The past participle nibbuta, used to describe a fire that has been extinguished, is related to the noun nibbāna, which literally means “extinguishing.”